7.2: Polysaccharides

 Keratan sulfate

 This GAG contains repeats of N-acetyl-D-glucosamine-6-phosphate in β 1,3 link to D-galactose or D-galactose-6-sulfate.
 The link between Gal and the modified glucosamine is β 1,4.
-Keratin sulfate is highest abundant in the cornea of the eye but is also found in other connective tissues such as bone, cartilage and tendon, as well as in the
+Keratin sulfate is most abundant in the cornea of the eye as well as in other connective tissues such as bone, cartilage, and tendon, as well as in the central and peripheral nervous system.

 Figure \(\PageIndex{16}\) shows a tetrasaccharide containing two repeating disaccharides.